Long-term Relationship Advice for People with HIV

 • Being honest and transparent about your feelings and needs.

-• Consistently following through on your commitments.
+• Consistently follow through on your commitments.

 Find Support

-Living with HIV can be challenging, and it is important to have a strong support network in place.
+Living with HIV can be challenging, and it is crucial to have a strong support network in place.
 This may include family members, friends, or healthcare professionals who can provide emotional support and guidance.
 It may also be helpful to connect with support groups or organizations that specialize in HIV to meet others who are facing similar challenges.
 By finding support, you can feel less isolated and more empowered to navigate the ups and downs of life with HIV.

 Educate Yourself and Your Partner